Chroma-2D/Chroma/README.md

 &nbsp; ▐ FreeType-based TTF and BMFont bitmap font format support.
 &nbsp; ▐ Integrates well with .NET ecosystem more often than not.
 &nbsp; ▐ Easy-to-understand rendering controls.
-&nbsp; ▐ Robust Xbox Controller support.
+&nbsp; ▐ Support for Xbox One/Elite, Nintendo and PlayStation 4 controllers.
-&nbsp; ▐ Flexible audio system.
+&nbsp; ▐ Flexible audio input and output system.

 **Mobile platform support?**
-Not even considered at the moment.
-You're free to use [Love2D](https://love2d.org/) though.
+Maybe?
+Until that happens you're free to use [Love2D](https://love2d.org/).
 I really dig its robustness and ease-of-use.

 **You got a roadmap or something?**
 Where we're going we don't need a roadmap.